Mining Telematics - J1939 IIoT Logger [+Free Dashboards]

 Tired of generic PDF reports?
 What about vendor lock-in?
 As an end user, you often get one-size-fits-all dashboards or aggregated low resolution data - blocking opportunities for tailored use cases

-Are you OK sending your CAN bus data to a server that you do not own?
+Are you OK sending your CAN data to a server that you do not own?
 Is it encrypted?
 What if a dongle is compromised?
-Many telematics providers are not addressing cybersecurity adequately
+Many telematics providers do not fully address cybersecurity

-The CANedge2 provides an alternative mining fleet management system:
+The CANedge2/CANedge3 provides an alternative mining fleet management system:

 It is extremely simple to get started.
 Add to that the benefit of zero software/API costs, zero monthly fees and zero vendor lock-in.
 Together, these factors let you scale up both your volume and solution scope at your own pace.
 At the same time, the versatile configuration and open software/API suite allows the device to scale with your ambitions.

-The SD card & WiFi combo is ideal for underground mining.
+The SD card + WiFi or 3G/4G combo is ideal for underground mining.
 The device logs data to the extractable SD card when offline, ensuring zero data loss.
-When in range of one of 1-5 WiFi access points (WLAN routers or 3G/4G hotspots), the device will auto-push the data to your server.
+When a CANedge2 is in range of one of up to 4 WiFi access points it will push the data to your server.
+In turn, the CANedge3 can use 3G/4G when outside underground mines to offload accumulated data.
 This allows for effective telematics - even with sporadic coverage.

 You own the data